|

 ![]() |

-Pete Carreras, A.S., joined the Teaching Academy in 2021, where he serves as Administrative Assistant, Sr. In that capacity, he provides administrative and technical support for the Teaching Academy, works with nine databases, and performs duties seen and unseen that makes events seem to run effortlessly.
-Pete earned an Associate of Applied Science in Information Computer Technology as well as an Associate of Business Office Technology.
-He is currently working towards a Bachelor of Business Administration.
-Pete was born and raised in NM.
-Immediately after high school, he served a five-year stint with the United States Marine Corps., and has most recently served as a Disabled Veteran Outreach Program Specialist with the Department of Workforce Solutions for three years.
-Pete enjoys the pursuit of furthering his education, upkeeping in resistance training, and spending time with his loving family.
-You can reach Pete at 575.646.2204 or teaching@nmsu.edu. |
+Wendy Carreras, A.S., joined the Teaching Academy in 2021, where she serves as Administrative Assistant, Sr. In that capacity, she provides administrative and technical support for the Teaching Academy, works with nine databases, and performs duties seen and unseen that make events seem to run effortlessly.
+Wendy earned an Associate of Applied Science in Information Computer Technology as well as an Associate of Business Office Technology.
+Wendy was born and raised in NM.
+Immediately after high school, she served a five-year stint with the United States Marine Corps., and has most recently served as a Disabled Veteran Outreach Program Specialist with the Department of Workforce Solutions for three years.
+You can reach Wendy at 575.646.2204 or teaching@nmsu.edu. |